 Now, and this is addressed to sport climbers and mountain enthusiasts, we don’t want to scare you out, but things can get serious specially if you are making great efforts going higher trying to conquer a summit:

-Blue color to the skin (cyanosis), Chest tightness or congestion, Confusion, Cough, Coughing up blood, Decreased consciousness or withdrawal from social interaction, Gray or pale complexion, Can not walk in a straight line (or walk at all), Shortness of breath at rest
+Blue color to the skin (cyanosis), Chest tightness or congestion, Confusion, Cough, Coughing up blood, Decreased consciousness or withdrawal from social interaction, Gray or pale complexion, Can not walk in a straight line (or walk at all), Shortness of breath at rest.

 But, why is all this happening?
 The answer is simple, reduced air pressure and lower concentration of oxygen.
 This is a combination of circumstances occurring normally when above 8,000 feet, and affecting people coming from low elevation places, like the coast, that haven’t took the time to acclimatize their organism.
 Yes, this is the key, acclimatizing!

 For example, if you fly from Lima to Cuzco or Puno in the morning, take the rest of the day easy.
 Drink a lot of fluids, and consider coca leaf´s infusion as a prime alternative.
-Keep a low fat diet, and take plenty of carbs.
+Keep a low fat diet, and take plenty of carbs (not fried).
 No alcohol under any circumstance, I know, another unpopular recommendation but keep it at least until your body gets used to the new set of conditions.

 If you are planning to climb Huascaran, or any of the forty highest peaks of the country, well you know you have to be physically prepared and camp at regular intervals to acclimatize.